radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * A server lacking the resources to process a request

 These requirements reduce the possibility for a misbehaving client or server to wreak havoc on the network.

+## Cross Protocol Considerations

+A client may be configured to use multiple servers, and therefore needs to be able to distinguish servers from one another.
+Those servers may use different transport protocols, in any combination.
+For example, a client may be configured with a RADIUS/UDP server, and RADIUS/DTLS server, and a RADIUS/TLS server all at the same time.
+These servers may share IP addresses, but not the same UDP or TCP ports.
+These considerations also affect RADIUS servers.

+RADIUS implementations MUST be able to distinguish servers by at least the 3-tuple of:

+* protocol (one of RADIUS/UDP, RADIUS/DTLS, or RADIUS/TLS)
+* server IP,
+* server port.

+Implementations MUST NOT exchange both insecure and secure traffic on the same UDP or TCP port.
+It is RECOMMENDED that implementations make it impossible for such a configuration to be created.

+It is RECOMMENDED that servers do not accept both secure and insecure traffic from the same source IP address.
+Allowing RADIUS/UDP and RADIUS/DTLS from the same client exposes the traffic to downbidding attacks and is NOT RECOMMENDED.

+Clients MAY place servers into a load-balance or fail-over pools, no matter what the combination of values in the 3-tuple.
+Clients SHOULD limit these pools to servers with a similar security profile, e.g. all UDP, or all (D)TLS.
+Mixing insecure traffic with secure traffic will likely create security risks.

+Where a server accepts packets on multiple different 3-tuples (protocol, server IP, server port), it MUST track clients independently for each 3-tuple combination.
+A RADIUS client has no way of knowing if different 3-tuple combinations are all managed by the same RADIUS server.
+Therefore, the server behavior has to be compatible with the clients expectations.

+When a server receives a packet from a source IP address on a 3-tuple, it MUST process that packet according to the profile for that 3-tuple.
+This requirement means that (for example), a server can be configured to accept RADIUS/UDP traffic on multiple UDP ports, and then have a completely different (and non-overlapping) set of clients configured for each port.

+While this behavior is not required by previous specifications, it codifies long-standing practices.
+As such, existing server implementations likely do not need to do anything in order to support the requirements of this section.

 # RADIUS/TLS-specific specifications